Lyngby: DTU, campus and places for students

 Do you want to spend a day with both art and nature?
 Sophienholm is the place to check out.
 It offers small but high-quality art exhibitions, a delicious bistro, and a park to take a walk in and breathe some fresh air near the lake.

 Get ready to feel like a kid in an American 80’s movie – cotton candy, rollercoasters and plush toys await.
 Dyrehavsbakken is one of the coolest and oldest amusement parks in Denmark.
 Besides the usual rides, you can also go to a little cinema, see magic shows and take lots of interesting photos.
 The park has a unique vibe, on the edge of family fun and creepy carnival.

 #4 Korsbæk på Bakken

-Looking for some nice food?
+Looking for some excellent food?
 This is the one.
-You may feel familiar after entering, since Korsbæk på Bakken is known from the TV show called Matador.
-Let yourself do a little time traveling and enjoy a traditional meal.
+You may feel familiar after entering since Korsbæk på Bakken is known from the TV show called Matador.
+Let yourself do a little time travelling and enjoy a traditional meal.